fhellwig/strformat/README.md

 # strformat

-Node.js string formatting the way you expect it to work.

-Now also available as an AngularJS module.
+String formatting for Node.js and AngularJS.

+v0.0.6

 ## Installation

+The following describes how to install `strformat` in both Node.js using `npm` and AngularJS using `bower`.

 ### Node.js